Jannayak Janta Party: Formation

+It however drew a blank in the 2024 Haryana Legislative Assembly election and its vote share was reduced to just 0.9%.
+All but one of its candidates including former deputy cm Dushyant Chautala lost their election deposit.

 Symbolism

 The JJP has proposed a flag that is primarily green in colour, with a quarter in light yellow.
 Key is election symbol.
 JJP said the colours symbolise- Green was also adopted as a symbolic colour by Devi Lal, whose picture appears in the flag and Yellow symbolically represents 'Yuva Urja'.